 Discover Leiston’s unique history and visit the home of the Garrett collection.
 An award-winning museum housed in the original Garrett works buildings including the Grade II listed Long Shop built in 1852 as the 1st production line for portable steam engines.
 Four exhibition halls, resource centre, picnic garden and gift shop.

-Small music boxes, polyphons and organettes, larger street pianos and player organs, large fair organs, dance band and cafe organs plus a number of unusual items and the Wurlitzer theatre pipe organ.
+Located in Stowmarket, this museum showcases everything from small music boxes, polyphons and organettes, to larger street pianos and player organs.
+There are large fair organs, cafe and dance band organs plus a number of unusual items and the Wurlitzer theatre pipe organ.
 The interior roof is adorned with hundreds of old records and horned gramophones.